Welcome RadioReference.com Listeners to Broadcastify!

 The eastbound Amtrak always goes by Lupfner siding at 7 am each morning.

 Brimstone siding, named after the red rock in this area.
-This is about the last siding I can feed can on ATCS Monitor and the audio feed.
+This is about the last siding I can feed to ATCS Monitor and to the audio feed.

 On occasion you can still hear trains and track forces further west of this area, e.g. the next siding is Twin Meadows, a siding just on the east side of the Flathead Tunnel.
 My reception of the controls for the huge door covering the east portal of the tunnel does work so you can see the dispatcher open the doors for trains.